-The council submitted CP17 to IPART for assessment in April 2019.
+We commenced our assessment of CP17 in April 2019.
 This is the first time we have assessed CP17.
 To provide context for our assessment, the sections below outline:

 - What contributions plans are

 - Why the council submitted CP17 for assessment

 - The aim of our assessment

 - Our approach and consultation process for assessment, and

 - ▼ What will happen next.